johanf85/home-assistant-heating-configuration/index.md

 *   Raspberry pi zero with
     *   DS18B20 temperature sensor
     *   PIR motion sensor
-    *   Relay module with wire for controlling on-off heating boiler
+    *   Relay module with wire to boiler for controlling on-off heating

 Both rooms have one radiator, each is equipped with a eqiva-N thermostatic radiator valve.
 These are only used to be open and close the radiators at the beginning and end of the day.
 They are programmed to setpoint 12° C when the desired heating for the room is off and to 25° C when the desired heating is on.